chnm/thatcamp-registrations/readme.txt

 To install THATCamp Registrations manually, follow these steps.

 1. Upload the `thatcamp-registrations` directory to `/wp-content/plugins/`
-2. Activate THATCamp Registrations through the WordPres 'Plugins' menu
+2. Activate THATCamp Registrations through the WordPress 'Plugins' menu.
-3. Visit Dashboard > TC Registrations to start managing registrations for your event.

 == Documentation ==

+Once THATCamp Registrations has been activated, you can begin using it on your site by followign these steps:

+1. Add the [thatcamp-registration] shortcode to your registration page.
+2. Visit Dashboard > TC Registrations to change your settings and start managing registrations for your event.

-Documentation can be found at [THATCamp Plugins](http://thatcamp.org/plugins "THATCamp Plugins").
+More documentation can be found at [THATCamp Plugins](http://thatcamp.org/plugins "THATCamp Plugins").

 == Changelog ==